-- Mizuho also requires the understanding of its suppliers regarding its policies for environmental initiatives and Administrative Guidelines for Environmentally Responsible Procurement of Supplies, Goods, and Contracted Services.
+- Mizuho also requires the understanding of its suppliers regarding its Environmental Policy and Administrative Guidelines for Environmentally Responsible Procurement of Supplies, Goods, and Contracted Services.
 Mizuho gives priority to suppliers that proactively implement its resource and energy conservation and other environmental preservation activities.

 Mizuho has multifaceted relationships with the governments of Japan and many other countries around the world.
 Whether it is a matter of following laws and regulations in conducting business, using public services necessary for business, lending funds for government or national projects, or borrowing funds from central banks, we endeavor to observe all national laws and maintain sound and normal relationships with domestic and foreign regulatory authorities and politicians with jurisdiction over our operations.

 Maintain Sound and Normal Relationships with Government Authorities